kloudtek/anypoint-tools/README.md

 Because of all those issues (and some others), I've created anypoint-tools which includes both a command line tool as well a mule maven plugin for deployment.

+## Benefits of using anypoint-tools vs standard mule plugin

+- API Management provisioning
+- Support proxy
+- Can be used to deploy a project binary rather than having to build from sources
+- Automatic API Provisioning
+- Supports waiting for successful deployment for onprem as well as CH

 ## Automated API Management Provisioning

 The most important capability of anypoint-tools is the ability to automate API management.